imdongchen/dissertation-note/04-Study_one/04-Data_Analysis/result.md

 rated positively on their group awareness.
-When asked what features helped them stay aware of team activities, 28 participants mentioned the tool coordinator, 24 mentioned the notification system, 19 mentioned the history tool, 14 mentioned the real-time update of user-generated data， 12 mentioned the collaborative editor, and 7 mentioned the message tool.
+When asked what features helped them stay aware of team activities, 28 participants mentioned the tool coordinator, 24 mentioned the notification system, 19 mentioned the history tool, 14 mentioned the real-time update of user-generated data, 12 mentioned the collaborative editor, and 7 mentioned the message tool.
 While the number of mentions does not simply indicate tool usefulness, it suggests users appropriate these features and were explicitly aware of their support.